-The club's former coach says die Roten have an unfair advantage domestically, while also admits he would return to coaching if the right opportunity aroseFelix Magath believes Bayern Munich should quit the Bundesliga as a result of their dominance in Germany's top flight.
+The club's former coach says die Roten have an unfair advantage domestically, while admitting he would return to coaching if the right opportunity aroseFelix Magath believes Bayern Munich should quit the Bundesliga as a result of their dominance in Germany's top flight.

 The Bavarians won the treble last season and have now amassed 22 league titles, with only Borussia Dortmund realistic rivals to their league crown.